Deep-tomography: iterative velocity model building with deep learning: Data-set construction

 DL-based methods learnability is correlated to the variety and representativeness of the training set.
 Therefore, since the geological scenarios change drastically from one sedimentary basin to another, the best way to create a set model which represents the degree of complexity we aim to predict is an essential subject of study of VMB flows based on DL \cite[]{velnovo,velmod,velmod2}.

-To make our synthetic models with geological resemblance and high structural complexity, we simulated a system of deposition, folding, faulting, and erosion.
+To make our synthetic models with high structural complexity, we simulated a system of deposition, folding, faulting, and erosion, which aims to be a simplified version of the actual geological process.
 We made data simulations and model predictions over a 2-D mesh, with each 2-D model generated independently.
 The deposition process occurs in packages where a sequence of 12 deposited layers configures a package.
 The algorithm randomly chooses the thickest of each layer from a range of possible values.
 After the complete deposition of a package, we apply a folding process that distorts the layers by a sinusoidal function whose amplitude, phase, and period are random.
 After the folding, we faulted the deposited layers, using a random number of normal faults with random angles and displacements.
 Finally, an erosion process occurs with a fifty per cent probability, removing the randomly determined thickness of the previously deposited layers.

 The deposition, folding, faulting, and erosion processes are repeated three times, forming three packages.
 It is essential to mention that the previously deposited packages are subjected to the deformations of the packages above.
 We adjusted the first layer, i.e., the water layer, to have a constant thickness of 0.5km, besides we defined a minimal distance of 0.25km from the sea bottom to the first sediment interface.
 After defining the layer's geometries, we define its velocities values.
 The velocity of each layer is chosen with values between 1.5km/s and 4.7km/s meters, increasing with depth but allowing local velocity inversion.
 Layers with high velocity compared with their surroundings are also allowed to occur with thirty per cent probability.
 Fig.~\ref{fig:models} presents some examples of the variety of models that we generated for this study.
+We selected some examples to show that the random nature of the process produces a high diversity of models and velocity distributions.
+For example, the model in Fig.~\ref{fig:models}(d) is dominated by a fault regime, Fig.~\ref{fig:models}(b) shows a model where the most remarkable features are the folds, and models in Fig.~\ref{fig:models}(a) and (c) present examples of high complexity, where besides the faults and folds, an erosion process can also be observed.